tastejs/nuxt-movies/README.md

-# vue-movies
+# nuxt-movies

-Progressive web app featuring movies and tv shows from [The Movie Database (TMDb)](https://developers.themoviedb.org/3) API.
+A Nuxt.js Movies application using [The Movie Database (TMDb)](https://developers.themoviedb.org/3) API.
 Built using [Vue.js](https://github.com/vuejs/vue) and [Nuxt.js](https://github.com/nuxt/nuxt.js).

-Live demo hosted on Heroku can be found at [https://movies.jason.codes](https://movies.jason.codes).

-Built as a side project to learn some new skills 🔥🔥
+Our version is built by the Nuxt.js and Chrome teams using the foundational work done by [jason.codes](https://movies.jason.codes/).

 ## Quick setup